Mill of the Stone Women: Plot

-Writer Hans van Arnhim travels to a remote island in Holland to research a story about the fabled Mill of the Stone Women, a carousel of female statues created by art professor and sculptor Gregorious Wahl.
+Writer Hans van Arnhim travels to a remote island in Holland to research a story about the fabled Mill of the Stone Women, a carousel of female statues created by art professor and sculptor Gregorius Wahl.
 Gregorius allows Hans to stay in the mill's attic, where he stores some of his unused sculptures.
 Hans meets and quickly falls in love with Elfie, the professor's attractive but ailing daughter.
 When Hans' girlfriend, Liselotte, comes to visit him at the mill, she is highly disturbed by the carousel of sculptures and faints.

 Later, Professor Wahl informs Hans that Elfie suffers from a mysterious illness, which took her mother's life as well, and that their live-in physician, Dr. Loren Bohlem, provides her with around-the-clock care should she need medical intervention.
 That night, when Hans attempts to break off his romance with Elfie, she becomes hysterical, threatening to go as far as killing him.
 In her rage, she collapses and emits blood from her mouth.
 Hans hurriedly carries Elfie to her bedroom, and notices strange lesions appear on her face before she suddenly dies.

 That night, Hans is plagued by haunting visions of Elfie in the attic.
 He subsequently hears a piano playing downstairs, and confusedly believes it is Elfie, but the music ceases when he calls her name.
 Directed by what seems to be Gregorius' disembodied voice, he finds Elfie's lifeless body lying in a tomb at the nearby cemetery.
 Fleeing back to the mill, he awakens Gregorius, and begins questioning him about Elfie.
 Moments later, Elfie descends the staircase, alive and seemingly unscathed.
 Gregorius arranges to have Hans leave the mill, accusing him of being mentally unbalanced.